nouryxd/microservices-with-node/24-basics-of-docker/notes/docker-file.md

   - alpine
     - Lightweight base image of Alpine Linux (5mb)

+## Specify a working directory

+WORKDIR /usr/app

+### Copy files from current directory to the new currenty directory

+COPY ./ ./

 ## Download and install a dependency

 What programs you want